 There has been a lot of talks recently about autonomous, self-driving cars being tested by Google and other auto manufacturers, but a group of researchers from the Massachusetts Institute of Technology (MIT) has been working on a lesser-known project to create a self-driving golf cart.

-The team at MIT has partnered with a counterpart in Singapore and a technology company called Velodyne LiDAR Inc. to produce a fully autonomous golf cart, and the technology may soon be adapted to other types of vehicles, including neighborhood electric vehicles (NEVs) and full-size cars.
+The team at MIT has partnered with a counterpart in Singapore and a technology company called Velodyne LiDAR Inc. to produce a fully autonomous golf cart, and the technology may soon be adapted to other types of vehicles, including neighbourhood electric vehicles (NEVs) and full-size cars.

 First Tests Began Last September

 Although it has never been revealed who came up with the original idea for a self-driving golf cart, the team responsible is a partnership between researchers at MIT and the National Research Foundation of Singapore, whose members come from several different technology research universities in the country.

 The Singapore-MIT Alliance for Research and Technology (SMART) kept their plans to develop an autonomous golf cart relatively quiet in the time leading up to the first public test runs, which occurred last September in a public park in Singapore.
 However, this past April as the Masters Tournament began in Augusta, Georgia, Velodyne LiDAR Inc. took the opportunity to announce it had partnered with SMART by providing key technology in the form of its real-time 3-D sensor system: the VLP-16 LiDAR Puck.

 The test run of the custom golf carts included 500 unaffiliated participants who had used an online booking system to schedule pickups and drop-offs at 10 stops established at various locations around the park.
 The golf carts successfully ferried all 500 subjects through winding paths populated with a range of obstacles, including pedestrians, bicyclists, and wildlife.